 In math this year students will review place value up to the hundred thousands, and work addition and subtraction problems with regrouping.
 We will use basic multiplication facts and practice multiplication and division up to the 9’s.
 Then we will multiply up to four digits by a 1 digit multiplier, and begin long division.
 Geometry, fractions, measurement, and decimals will also be covered.

+The goal of the California Next Generation Science Standards [NGSS] is to prepare students to be informed citizens and future scientists.
+Students build mastery through repeated learning experiences centered around natural “phenomena” [everyday events in nature and their lives].
 This year we will touch on all of the sciences.
 We begin with a unit on life sciences, discussing adaptations, and changes in environments.
 Next we study earth sciences and discuss the solar system and cycles and patterns in space.
 Last, the physical sciences, in which we study matter, and energy.
 Our quarterly “Science Days” are held in the parish hall with project based learning activities.

 I look forward to a great year together!

-Contact:Mrs. Diane Hartley: @
+Contact:Mrs. Denise Pippin: @